HigorSantosCIC/HigorSantosCIC/README.md

 ### Hi there 👋
 ### Welcome to my Github page!
-I am Higor and I am currently finishing my Computer Science degree at the university of Brasilia!
+I am Higor and I got my degree in B.Sc.Computer Science at University of Brasilia!

 🌱 Technologies with some experience